Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-The advertised IPv6 UDP port to external peers.
+Advertises IPv6 UDP port to external peers.
 This port is only used when advertising both IPv4 and IPv6 addresses.
 The default is the port specified in [`--p2p-advertised-port-ipv6`](#p2p-advertised-port-ipv6) if it is set.
 Otherwise, the default is the port specified in [`--p2p-port-ipv6`](#p2p-port-ipv6).

 ### `p2p-direct-peers`